kyegomez/zeta/README.md

 [Click here for the documentation, it's at zeta.apac.ai](https://zeta.apac.ai)

 # 🤝 Schedule a 1-on-1 Session
+Want to train a custom AI model for a real-world task like General Multi-Modal Models, Facial Recognitions, Drug Discovery, Humanoid Robotics?
+I'll help you create the model architecture then train the model and then optimize it to meet your quality assurance standards.
-Book a [1-on-1 Session with Kye](https://calendly.com/apacai/agora), the Creator, to discuss any issues, provide feedback, or explore how we can improve Zeta for you.
+Book a [1-on-1 Session with Kye here.](https://calendly.com/apacai/agora), the Creator, to discuss any issues, provide feedback, or explore how we can improve Zeta for you or help you build your own custom models!

 ## Contributing
 - We need you to help us build the most re-useable, reliable, and high performance ML framework ever.